cmaloney/dcos-docs/_pages/administration/installing/custom-1-7/configuration-parameters.md

 ### exhibitor_storage_backend

 This parameter specifies the type of storage backend to use for Exhibitor.
 You can use internal DC/OS storage (`static`) or specify an external storage system (`zookeeper`, `aws_s3`, and `shared_filesystem`) for configuring and orchestrating Zookeeper with Exhibitor on the master nodes.
 Exhibitor automatically configures your Zookeeper installation on the master nodes during your DC/OS installation.

+*   `exhibitor_storage_backend: static`
+    This option specifies that the Exhibitor storage backend is managed internally within your cluster.
+This is the default value.
+*   `exhibitor_storage_backend: zookeeper`
+    This option specifies a ZooKeeper instance for shared storage.
+If you use a ZooKeeper instance to bootstrap Exhibitor, this ZooKeeper instance must be separate from your DC/OS cluster.
+You must have at least 3 ZooKeeper instances running at all times for high availability.
+If you specify `zookeeper`, you must also specify these parameters.
+    *   **exhibitor_zk_hosts**
+        This parameter specifies a comma-separated list of one or more ZooKeeper node IP addresses to use for configuring the internal Exhibitor instances.
+Exhibitor uses this ZooKeeper cluster to orchestrate it's configuration.
+Multiple ZooKeeper instances are recommended for failover in production environments.
+    *   **exhibitor_zk_path**
+        This parameter specifies the filepath that Exhibitor uses to store data, including the `zoo.cfg` file.
+*   `exhibitor_storage_backend: aws_s3`
+    This option specifies an Amazon Simple Storage Service (S3) bucket for shared storage.
+If you specify `aws_s3`, you must also specify these parameters:
+    *  **aws_access_key_id**
+       This parameter specifies AWS key ID.
+    *  **aws_region**
+       This parameter specifies AWS region for your S3 bucket.
+    *  **aws_secret_access_key**
+       This parameter specifies AWS secret access key.
+    *  **exhibitor_explicit_keys**
+       This parameter specifies whether you are using AWS API keys to grant Exhibitor access to S3.
+        * `exhibitor_explicit_keys: 'true'`
+           If you're  using AWS API keys to manually grant Exhibitor access.
+        *  `exhibitor_explicit_keys: 'false'`
+           If you're using AWS Identity and Access Management (IAM) to grant Exhibitor access to s3.
+    *  **s3_bucket**
+       This parameter specifies name of your S3 bucket.
+    *  **s3_prefix**
+       This parameter specifies S3 prefix to be used within your S3 bucket to be used by Exhibitor.

+*   `exhibitor_storage_backend: shared_filesystem`
+    This option specifies a Network File System (NFS) mount for shared storage.
+If you specify `shared_filesystem`, you must also specify this parameter:
+    *  **exhibitor_fs_config_dir**
+       This parameter specifies the absolute path to the folder that Exhibitor uses to coordinate its configuration.
+This should be a directory inside of a Network File System (NFS) mount.
+For example, if every master has `/fserv` mounted via NFS, set as `exhibitor_fs_config_dir: /fserv/dcos-exhibitor`.

+       **Important:** With `shared_filesystem`, all masters must must have the NFS volume mounted and `exhibitor_fs_config_dir` must be inside of it.
+If any of your servers are missing the mount, the DC/OS cluster will not start.

+This parameter specifies the type of storage backend to use for Exhibitor.
+You can use internal DC/OS storage (`static`) or specify an external storage system (`zookeeper`, `aws_s3`, and `shared_filesystem`) for configuring and orchestrating Zookeeper with Exhibitor on the master nodes.
+Exhibitor automatically configures your Zookeeper installation on the master nodes during your DC/OS installation.

 *   `exhibitor_storage_backend: static` This option specifies that the Exhibitor storage backend is managed internally within your cluster.